isc-projects/kea/doc/guide/dhcp6-srv.rst

 are no real-life reasons to keep multiple copies of the same parameter in your configuration file.

-Moving onto the DHCPv6 configuration elements, the first few elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
+The first few DHCPv6 configuration elements define some global parameters. ``valid-lifetime`` defines how long the addresses (leases) given out by the server are valid.
 If nothing changes, a client that got an address is allowed to use it for 4000